 This was more food that I needed, though, and the sugars contained in the dessert made me want to eat the entire portion, and so I did.
 After a month of this behavior, and reduced exercise due to the schedule of the project, I was having difficulty fitting into my clothes.

 Wake up 5 – 6 am.
 Breakfast should be the second heaviest meal, before eight am, lunch should be the heaviest, noon to one, and dinner, the lightest meal, before seven pm.
 In bed 9 – 10 pm.
 Moderate portions.
 Drink liquids, ideally water, 20 minutes before, or 20 minutes after meals, not during, so as to not dilute digestive fluids.
-Adhering to this regimen I lost between a quarter, and half pound per day, depending on how much walking, and bicycling I did, and kept that extra weight off.
+Adhering to this regimen of “intentional eating” I lost between a quarter, and half pound per day, depending on how much walking, and bicycling I did, and kept that extra weight off.

 Many Americans skip, or eat a light, low nutritional value (like coffee, and a pastry) hurried breakfast as late as mid morning, a light lunch as late as mid afternoon, and a large dinner mid evening, though, all of which is outside the optimal digestion cycle.
 Many, too, eat unhealthy amounts of fat, sugars, and refined flours.
 And drink caffeinated, and alcoholic beverages, often highly sweetened, which add unnecessary calories, and cravings for more.